Sales Analysis: why it is important

 Reasons why you lose Deals

-Collecting the data behind lost deals is an invaluable part of the sales process.
+Collecting the data behind lost deals is an invaluable part of the analysis.
 By understanding why a customer has decided not to purchase a product or service, businesses can modify their strategies to better meet customer needs.

 Additionally, analyzing this data can provide insights into customer trends and preferences, as well as potential areas for improvement in the sales process.